Conservation of Momentum

 Formula:

-Remember that velocity is a vector (has direction), so momentum also has direction.
-If something moves to the right, its momentum is positive.
+Remember that velocity is a vector (has magnitude and direction), so momentum also has direction.
+Momentum is a vector quantity also.
+If an object, like the lorry below, moves to the right, its momentum is positive.
 If it moves left, its momentum is negative.

 Objects that are not moving have a momentum of .